 You could use maraschino cherries (red and green would be very Christmasy) - just be sure and dry them very well after chopping so the juice doesn't change the texture of the cookie.

 After rolling into logs and refrigerating, I made sure and turned the log every 30 minutes so the roll would stay round and not flatten on one side.
-You can always reshape after they're cut into cookies.
-Get them as round as possible.
-I like a kind of raised rim on them, too (see Photo 1 above).
+(Or another tip: cut an empty paper towel roll lengthwise and place the logs into the roll to keep the dough round!)

 I stress again to not let them cook more than 10 minutes or they'll brown and be crunchy/dry instead of excellently tender.